 Transaction updates can be used to update previous transactions with specific order information, such as a tracking number and shipping carrier.

-Integrating your payment gateway into your website can be easy if know the basic steps and understand basic terminology.
+Integrating your Payment Gateway into your website can be easy if know the basic steps and understand the basic terminology.